grafana/mimir/docs/sources/operators-guide/configure/configure-helm-ha-deduplication-consul/index.md

 ## Before you begin

-You need to have a Grafana Mimir installed.
+You need to have a Grafana Mimir installed via the mimir-distributed Helm chart.

 For conceptual information about how Mimir deduplicates incoming HA samples, refer to [Configure high availability]({{< relref "../configure-high-availability-deduplication.md" >}}).